 I didn’t want to buy another dedicated camera tripod bag, as they can be expensive.
 So instead, I just bought a Hockey bag ($16.00) to store my tripod away when not in use, or to bring to location shoots.
 I now use my old tripod case for my small light stands and umbrellas.

 There isn’t an independent pan lock.
 This doesn’t bother me, but I can see this being a necessary feature for some photographers who shoot panoramas, and so forth.

-I would definitely recommend this tripod head, but I think the best advice is to test it out first.
+I would definitely recommend the Manfrotto 322RC2 Joystick Tripod Head, but I think the best advice is to test it out first.
 This type of tripod head is a matter of personal choice.
 Plus, this head is not new on the market, so check around for deals.

 Disclaimer: I was not contacted or sponsored to test the above equipment.
 Opinions are purely by the author only.